Medical Malpractice Attorneys in Gresham

 Contact a medical malpractice attorney today at 503.245.5677.

 The Gresham medical malpractice lawyers at Rizk Law mainly take cases involving birth injuries and OB-GYN negligence.
-These are cases involving negligence by an obstetrician/gynecologist during pregnancy, labor or the delivery of a baby.
+These are cases involving medical negligence by an obstetrician/gynecologist during pregnancy, labor or the delivery of a baby.
 In other words, these are cases involving birth injuries.

 Some common examples of birth injuries that may have been caused by medical malpractice include: